Unemployment benefits

 Any wage-subsidised work that does not count towards the work requirement extends the reference period for the requirement by its full duration.

-How is the work requirement for self-employed persons calculated?
+How does Kela or the unemployment fund calculate the work requirement for self-employed persons?

 To meet the work requirement for self-employed persons, the following criteria must be met: